lieff/lge_system/README.md

 ==========

 https://github.com/neosmart/pevents project alternative which also includes threads and critical sections.
-Main goal is simplicity and minimal win32 code modification.
+Main goal is performance, simplicity and minimal win32 code modification.
 Primary used for ray-trace Lion Game Engine.
 Supported platforms: windows, linux, macos, android, ios.

 There some limitations: